Walter Bondy: Life and work

-Due to the growth of anti-Semitism in Germany, in 1931 he moved his official residence to Sanary-sur-Mer, in the south of France.
+The growth of anti-Semitism in Germany caused him to move his official residence to Sanary-sur-Mer, in the south of France, in 1931.
 His wife, Cecile, had died by then.
 In 1932, he met Camille Bertron, who was thirty years his junior.
 Together, they opened a photography studio, where they made portraits of the many German and Austrian emigrants who were in the area from 1933 to 1939.
 Some of these photographs have been preserved at the local library.

 After 1934, he lived there permanently.
 In 1937, he and Camille were married.
 During the Battle of France, the local supply of insulin was affected and Bondy, who had been diabetic since he was a young man, was unable to have regular injections.
-He became ill and died that year, aged fifty-nine.
+He became ill and died in 1940, aged fifty-nine, in Toulon.
 Many of his paintings, which had been stored at the cable factory in Vienna, were lost during the Nazi regime.